Frequently Asked Questions

 Apprentice programs consist of 150 hours of classroom training and 420 hours of practical massage therapy training.
 Apprentices must first complete 50 hours of anatomy and physiology, as well as 100 hours of massage theory and practice courses at a Hawaii State Board of Massage approved establishment.
 Once the coursework is complete, the candidate must seek out and make their own arrangements with a massage therapist who is willing and qualified to sponsor massage apprentices.
 The candidate must then apply for a permit with the Hawaii State Board of Massage Therapy and have their sponsoring massage therapist approved prior to the apprentice training.
 The practical training is supervised by the sponsoring massage therapist who is not required to be a DOE Certified instructor and no additional classroom hours of training is necessary.

-Students come to HHAC from all over the world: Japan, Canada, Brazil, Australia, United Kingdom, Austria, Switzerland, and more.
+Students come to HHAC from all over the world: Japan, Canada, Australia, Germany, France, United Kingdom, Austria, Switzerland, Brazil, Philippines, Thailand and many more.